Notes on the Geography of Peninsular India: Udaipur City

 A view over those lanes from the top of the City Palace.

-The characteristic blue is said to be a recent innovation, replacing the traditional white.
+Blue is common but is said to be a recent innovation, replacing the traditional white.

 Although this area has been built-up for centuries, construction continues.